kfoofw/ds_blog/_posts/2020-04-24-causal-analysis-of-public-health-emergency-on-air-quality-in-LA.markdown

 ## Summary

 This article has been an interesting side-project for me to learn how to apply causal analysis in terms of time series.
-It was very interesting to learn more about how to use the combination of structured time series and causal analysis effectively.
+It was very interesting to learn more about how to use the combination of structural time series and causal analysis effectively.

 Using that causal analysis framework and some postulation on the causal mechanism, I was able to show that the impact of a public health emergency due to Covid-19 in Los Angeles caused a reduction in PM 2.5 air, thereby improving the air quality (with some assumptions that there are no other confounders).

-For a reference on the code, you can find it in this [project Github](https://github.com/kfoofw/bayesian_structured_time_series).
-More specifically, the R code can be found in [this R script](https://github.com/kfoofw/bayesian_structured_time_series/blob/master/scripts/airquality_losangeles.R).
+For a reference on the code, you can find it in this [project Github](https://github.com/kfoofw/bayesian_structural_time_series).
+More specifically, the R code can be found in [this R script](https://github.com/kfoofw/bayesian_structural_time_series/blob/master/scripts/airquality_losangeles.R).